kylefortin/TacOS/README.md

 # TacOS
 Fully customizable auxiliary lighting and accessory relay control interface.
-Built on the Pyforms / PyQt5 UI framework.
+Built on the PyQt5 UI framework.
 Designed to interface from a Raspberry Pi via the I2C bus to an external 12V relay shield.
+Optional interface to external composite video device via composite video to USB adapter.

 ## Current Version

-Current version is `1.1.1`
+Current version is `1.2.0`

 ## Dependencies
   +*TacOS requires SIP, PyQt5 and QScintilla to be built and installed on the local machine.*